Object whose values are action creator functions.

 A reducer is a function that accepts an accumulation and a value and returns a new accumulation.
 They are used to reduce a collection of values down to a single value

-Infer reducer union type from a ReducersMapObject
+Infer reducer union type from a ReducersMapObject.

 Object whose values correspond to different reducer functions.